6xpencer/6xpencer/README.md

 My focus is on-device intelligence: pushing machine learning to the edge so applications respond instantly, work without connectivity, and keep user data on the device.
 No round-trips.
 No privacy tradeoffs.
 No excuses about signal.

 Most applications treat the network as the floor they stand on.
 I treat it as a bonus.
 That changes how state is stored, how conflicts resolve, where inference runs, and what happens when the connection disappears.
-It is harder to build and much better to use.

 ```yaml
 identity: